 Pets & Parasites

-Parasite control (or deworming) is an important way to safeguard not only your pet’s health, but also that of you and your children.
-Parasites can affect your pet’s ability to absorb nutrients, damage the lining of its intestinal tract, and cause your pet to become very ill.
+Parasites are worms that can live in your pet’s body and can affect your pet’s ability to absorb nutrients, damage the lining of its intestinal tract, and cause your pet to become very ill.
+Parasite control (or deworming) is an important way to safeguard not only your pet’s health, but also that of you and your family.

 Symptoms of Infection